cockroachdb/cockroachdb-todo-apps/README.md

 Build a To-Do app using CockroachDB and a language/ORM of your choice!

+Note: Feel free to contribute your own app even if there's already one for the language of your choice.
+It's okay to have multiple apps using the same language as long as you don't plagiarize.

 ## What is CockroachDB?
 CockroachDB is the distributed SQL database built to scale fast, survive anything, and thrive everywhere.
 Whether you are a single-person startup or a global enterprise, CockroachDB was designed to make managing data easy.
 To learn more about CockroachDB, see our [website](https://www.cockroachlabs.com/) and [docs](https://www.cockroachlabs.com/docs/stable/).